nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_update.md

 ## Update

-{% include important.html content="The Supersede interaction previously detailed on this page has been moved to the [Supersede Interaction](api_interaction_supersede.html) page." %}

 Provider interaction to support the update of NRL pointers.
 The update functionality will be used in cases where a Provider wishes to update a pointer status value, changing it from “current” to “entered-in-error”.

 ## Prerequisites

-In addition to the requirements on this page the general guidance and requirements detailed on the [Development Guidance](development_overview.html) page MUST be followed when using this interaction.
+In addition to the requirements on this page the general guidance and requirements detailed on the [Development Overview](development_overview.html) page MUST be followed when using this interaction.

 ## Update Request Headers